This post may contain affiliate links. Read our disclosure policy.

-This pot pie recipe is pretty filling on its own, but here are some side ideas that would complement this well:
+This Chicken Pot Pie recipe is pretty filling on its own, but here are some side ideas that would complement this well:

 Can I Make This Pot Pie Ahead of Time?

 Yes!
-Make the filling from start to finish up to 48 hours in advance, and refrigerate in an airtight container.
-Below are the instructions for making the biscuits ahead of time.
+Make the Chicken Pot Pie filling from start to finish up to 48 hours in advance, and refrigerate in an airtight container.
+Just above are the instructions for making the biscuits ahead of time.
 I recommend adding a few minutes to the cooking time if making ahead to account for the chilled filling.

-Do I Need to Let the Pot Pie Rest After Baking?
+Do I Need to Let the Chicken Pot Pie Rest After Baking?

 Yes!
-Letting it rest after baking is important, as it lets that intense heat cool off a bit, allowing the sauce to cool and slightly thicken a bit before serving.
+Letting the Chicken Pot Pie rest after baking is important, as it lets that intense heat cool off a bit, allowing the sauce to cool and slightly thicken a bit before serving.
 Trust me, it will make serving this dish much easier once that filling has set up a little!